-City code restricts when residents are allowed to irrigate their lawns and gardens (not allowed May 1 to September 30 from 11 am to 4 pm) to prevent excess water from being used at times when it is more likely to evaporate than infiltrate into the ground.
-Public Works has also tracked annual winter salt use to reduce excess chlorides from reaching surface waters.
-Aside from damage to infrastructure (curbs, streets, pipes, and vehicles), excessive road salt application can be very harmful to aquatic life and have long term impacts to bodies of water.
+City code restricts when residents are allowed to irrigate their lawns and gardens (allowed May 1 to September 30 from 11 am to 4 pm) to promote water conservation and prevent excess water from being used at times when it is more likely to evaporate than infiltrate into the ground.
+Public Works has also tracked annual winter salt use in an effort to reduce excess chlorides from reaching surface waters.
+Aside from damages to infrastructure (curbs, streets, pipes, and vehicles), excessive road salt application can be very harmful to aquatic life and have long term impacts to bodies of water.